pyiron/pyiron_apt/README.md

 ### TO-DO

-- Set up actions and such with pyiron module template
+- [Enhancement] Set up actions and such with pyiron module template
+- [Bug] `paraprobe_transcoder.py` has wrong imports; which needs to be fixed in the conda package.
+For the moment, the working file is included here.